Fun facts about elephants tell us more about one of the most fascinating creatures on our planet. But how much do we really know?

 What’s more, their bodies can store two gallons of water in the trunk and walk 90 miles a day.

 Fun facts about elephants show us that these amazing creatures are fundamental for ecosystems.
-But their numbers are dwindling.
+But their numbers are dwindling by 100 a day in Africa.
 So we need to do everything we can to help them.

 How can I help elephant population numbers?